 - how you are using that personal data

 - how you are storing and accessing that personal data.

 Now you see why we believe it’s all about managing real change throughout your business – people, processes, technology and data.
 We also believe it’s about who you trust to support you in the journey towards GDPR compliance.
-Our clients have been trusting us for almost 20 years to deliver real change.
+Our customers have been trusting us for over 20 years to deliver real change.